 The ensuing dialectic of rebellion and counter-rebellion has now begun defining the cultural and political landscapes in our region and many other parts of the world.
 Its most worrying consequence is the growing polarization of polities and societies that many observers see as detrimental to democracy, social fairness, economic growth, and emotional well-being.

 The 2020 ASEEES Annual Convention invites panels and papers that examine the social, cultural, and economic sources of the rising anxiety, examine the concept’s strengths and limitations, reconstruct the politics driving anti-cosmopolitan rebellions and counter-rebellions, and provide a deeper understanding of the discourses and forms of artistic expression that reflect, amplify or stoke sentiments and motivate actions of the people involved.
 We want to approach this situation from a variety of disciplinary perspectives, ranging from economics to anthropology and cultural studies.
 Cross-regional comparative studies are encouraged, as they are often as revealing as intra-regional comparisons.
 Additionally, we invite examinations of previous periods in history that were pervaded by heightened anxiety, in an attempt to understand its origins and consequences.
 We also welcome in-depth case studies on the dialectic of anxiety, rebellion, and counter-rebellion.

 Proposals from all disciplines and historical periods are welcome, and encouraged.

-Deadline for ALL Submissions (panels, papers, roundtables, meeting rooms) is February 15, 2020.
+Deadline for ALL Submissions (panels, papers, roundtables, lightning rounds) is February 17, 2020.